daolf/Most-recommended-programming-books/Readme.md

 I hope you enjoyed this article.

-I must admit, this one took a while to write.
+I must admit, those lists take a while to make.
 If you liked this article and feel like Twitter would like it please do not hesitate to love and retweet, it really does help :).

 See also: [Most recommended startup books](https://github.com/daolf/Most-recommended-startup-books)

 *Originally publicated on my [personnal blog](https://www.daolf.com/posts/best-programming-books/)*

+## 25 most recommended Python books of all-time
+(coming soon)

+## 25 most recommended JavaScript books of all-time
+(coming soon)

+## 25 most recommended Java books of all-time
+(coming soon)